openjusticebe/ETAAMB/README.md

 Using **docker-compose**, and after configuration, the whole environment can be run as follows :

 1. `docker-compose up` in the root repository directory will initiate a local development environment
-2. Once launched, run `docker exec -it etaamb_steward run db_setup` in another terminal to crete the database tables
+2. Once launched, run `docker exec -it etaamb_steward run db_setup` in another terminal to create the database tables
 3. TODO

 ## Logging